mariariveraaraya/Environmental_climate_change_Australia/README.md

     bib/: Bibliography files.
     img/: Images made with QGIS and other tools to illustrate ideas.
-    short_overview: short presentation with a summary of the thesis outcomes
+    short_overview: short presentation with a summary of the thesis outcomes Figs/: Figures included in the final thesis _book/: examples of html files generated from the thesis.